 There are many types of banjos available in the Market.
 So you will get to know about all the different types of banjos by reading this article.
-The people having a fascination with music know the importance of the banjo as a musical instrument.
+People having a fascination with music and know the importance of the banjo as a musical instrument.
 It is the only existing American instrument.
 A guitarist is also curious about knowing banjos and their uses.
 Banjos are very popular these days this is so because of their versatility and availability for each music type whether it is classical, traditional, pop, or any other music you can find the best banjo for each type in the market.
 So read further to get to know about each and everything related to this amazing instrument.

 All types of banjos

 There are numerous types of banjos; they are defined and differentiated by many different criteria.
 Two main types of banjos are resonators and Open-back banjos.
 Resonators have an enclosed soundbox and open-back banjos lack this property.
 Earlier, all the banjos were open back.
 These kinds of banjos provide a soft and mellow tone.
 Its sound projects from the rear of this instrument.
 On the other hand, resonator banjos produce a loud sound rather than open-back banjos.
 In short, you can call open-back banjos traditional banjos and resonator banjos modern banjos.
 Although, open-back or traditional banjos are still the most common types of banjos.

 Other than these two main types of banjos there are many other different kinds of banjos to know about.
 Banjos are also classified based on the number of strings present whether it is 4 or 5.
 They are classified as 4-string banjos and 5-string banjos; these two types are further classified into different types of banjos.
 One more criterion to classify the banjos is the crown height whether it is low, medium, or high.
 The other types of banjos available in the market are as follows: